 Another feature of SIP transparency is REFER transparency, which allows Unified Communications Manager to pass on REFER requests without acting on them.
 You can use REFER transparency in call center environments where a centralized agent may answer a call and then transfer the call to an agent who resides in the same geographical area as the caller.
 REFER transparency allows the centralized Unified Communications Manager to drop the call and shift call control to the new agent.

 Upon installation, Cisco Unified Communications Manager contains the following default scripts for SIP Normalization and Transparency.
 You can apply these scripts to a SIP trunk or SIP profile, but you cannot edit these scripts.
 If none of these scripts meet your needs, you can create your own scripts:

-cisco-telepresence-conductor-interop—Provides interoperability for endpoints registered to TelePresence Conductor.
+cisco-telepresence-conductor-interop—Provides interoperability for endpoints that are registered to TelePresence Conductor.

 cisco-telepresence-mcu-ts-direct-interop—Provides interoperability between Cisco Unified Communications Manager and either Cisco TelePresence MCU or Cisco TelePresence Server.

 diversion-counter—Provides capability to adjust the diversion counter.